ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-list-screenlets.markdown

 [Asset List Screenlet](/develop/reference/-/knowledge_base/7-0/assetlistscreenlet-for-ios)
 and
 [DDL List Screenlet](/develop/reference/-/knowledge_base/7-0/ddllistscreenlet-for-ios),
 respectively.
+Screens also includes list Screenlets for other Liferay entities.
+See the
-Screens also includes other list Screenlets.
-See the [Screenlet reference documentation](/develop/reference/-/knowledge_base/7-0/screenlets-in-liferay-screens-for-ios) for a list of all the Screenlets included with Liferay Screens.
+[Screenlet reference documentation](/develop/reference/-/knowledge_base/7-0/screenlets-in-liferay-screens-for-ios)
+for a list of all the Screenlets included with Liferay Screens.